aslagle/reactive-table/README.md

 * currentPage (will contain the 0-indexed page the table is displaying)
 * rowsPerPage

 In addition, columns can contain an isVisible ReactiveVar, which will contain a boolean that determines whether the column is displayed.
+The `sortOrder` and `sortDirection` column options can also be ReactiveVars (`sortDirection` should be `1` or `-1`) if using a ReactiveVar.

 For example, to save the user's current page to the Session and restore it from the Session, set up a ReactiveVar in the template containing your reactiveTable:
 ```